OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/upgrade/post-migration-checklist.md

 * If the post-sync step is customized:
   * Move it out of the customized integration sync workflow and configure it as a separate, dedicated post-sync workflow.

-* To create or update separate workflows for synchronization and post-synchronization, refer to the default workflows available in OpsHub Integration Manager at: `http://<serverIP>:8989/OIM/#/home/configure-integrations/workflows`
+* To create or update separate workflows for synchronization and post-synchronization, refer to the default workflows available in <code class="expression">space.vars.SITENAME</code> at: `http://<serverIP>:8989/OIM/#/home/configure-integrations/workflows`

 **Reason**
 * From now on, updating the Remote Entity ID and Remote Entity Link to the source entity will be handled by a dedicated post-sync workflow.